mangoubi/HMC/README.md

+# HMC
-# All files are writted in MATLAB code
+All files are writted in MATLAB code

 synthetic_data_generate.m generates synthetic data with inpus "d" (the dimension) and "r" (the number of data points).